Skip to Content

 And finally…

-Praise your child when they listen well by using specific language.
+Praise your children when they listen well by using specific language.

 Try not to default to ‘what a good boy’.
 Rather make statements such as: